 Salvation Army supports the southeastern part of the state, or the so called Cape Fear Area region.
 The center runs emergency assistance services to Brunswick County families and individuals.
 Assistance programs include 24-hour emergency shelter, food, fuel and rental assistance, gently used clothing, prescription medication assistance, soup kitchen, and thrift stores.
 Other aid includes spiritual counseling and church services.
 (910) 762-7354

 Brunswick County DSS can provide low income and those who are struggling with government and public aid.
+This is the main government support office in the region.
 Services are offered to help people meet their basic needs and the location provides help to citizens with low income or physical, social and emotional problems.

 Several domestic type programs are offered around child neglection.
 This includes children who do not receive necessary medical attention or who are inadequately fed or clothed.
 Social workers can also help with reporting physical abuse and/or the neglect of children, elderly/aged, and this includes when their financial needs are not being met.

 The DSS office also processes applications for local, state of North Carolina and federal government assistance programs.
 This includes Women's Infants and Children (WIC), Medicaid, and the LIHEAP program.
 Child Care subsidies, or even free or low cost day care, is available for lower income families who are employed or people faced with special circumstances.

 The Food Stamp/SNAP is run from the location.
 It will help lower income families and individuals purchase food, groceries, and perishable items.
 Families living in poverty in Brunswick County are some of the main recipients of this government benefit.

 Medicaid provides the low income, uninsured, and poor access to needed health care services.
 The program can help people pay their medical and health care bills.
 The federal government Medicaid program may pay for prescription drugs, doctors visits, outpatient appointments and hospitalization.
 Transportation Services may even be provided clients and seniors.